Stochastic comparisons, differential entropy and varentropy for distributions induced by probability density functions: Results based on stochastic orders

 for all continuous and concave functions $u$.
 The latter relation provides a class of measures of entropy.
-Indeed, as it is interpreted in Hickey \cite{Hickey1984}, just taking $u(x)=-x\log (x)$, one has that if $X^* \leq_{st} Y^*$ then $H(X) \leq H(Y)$, due to (\ref{eq:defHX}).
+Indeed, as it is interpreted in Hickey \cite{Hickey1984}, just taking $u(x)=-x\log (x)$, one has that if $X^* \leq_{st} Y^*$ then $H(X) \leq H(Y)$ follows directly from the definition of the differential entropy given in (\ref{eq:defHX}).
+To finalize, the following remarks are straightforward and they will be useful later on. \begin{remark} If $X$ has a symmetric and unimodal pdf $f(x)$, then $X^*=_{st} 2 |X-Me(X)|$. \end{remark} \begin{remark} If $X$ has a strictly decreasing pdf in the interval $(0,+\infty)$, then $f^*(x)=f(x)$ for all $x\in (0,+\infty)$, i.e., \ $X^*=_{st} X$. \end{remark}